I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 - Moving as if to kick a cat will cause them to run to avoid being kicked.

 How to Avoid Scratches and Bites

-- This cat will scratch or bite if you continue to approach them because they are frightened.
+- This cat will scratch or bite if you continue to approach them.

-- Expect to get hurt if you push them.
+- Recoil as if they expect to get hurt if you touch them.